-Before eventually giving up and heading home in the intensifying rain, I had a moment with a Magpie, sat in the Farm hide and out of the side window a stunning magpie came in very close allowing me some wonderful photo opportunities, the final one being it looking a little soggy after the rain had set in.
+Before eventually giving up and heading home in the intensifying rain, I had a moment with a Magpie.
+Sat in the Farm hide out of the side window a stunning magpie came in very close.
+Allowing me some wonderful photo opportunities.
+The final one being it looking a little soggy after the rain had set in.

 |Black-billed Magpie Study 5|